 The Company is a limited company incorporated and domiciled in the United Kingdom which transacts life assurance and long-term savings business.
-The Company has a non-profit fund and a with-profits fund and writes primarily pensions, annuities, bonds and protection business.
+The Company has both non-profit and with-profits funds and writes primarily pensions, annuities, bonds and protection business.
 The Company predominantly carries out its business in the UK.

 The Company reports to its chief operating decision makers using a non-GAAP financial performance measure referred to as 'operating profit'.
 The Company regards operating profit as an appropriate measure of underwriting performance.
-The operating profit for the Company in 2016 was £130 million.
+Operating profit for the Company in 2016 was £374 million.